georgelza/MQTT-Flink-Source-connector-v3/README.md

 1. SQL Parsing and Validation (Flink Internal + `MqttTableSourceFactory.java`):

-2. When you execute a CREATE TABLE DDL statement for your MQTT source (e.g., `CREATE TABLE mqtt_source_table ...
-WITH ('connector' = 'mqtt', ...))`, Flink's internal SQL parser processes the statement.
+2. When you execute a CREATE TABLE DDL statement for your MQTT v3 source (e.g., `CREATE TABLE mqtt_source_table ...
+WITH ('connector' = 'mqtt-v3', ...))`, Flink's internal SQL parser processes the statement.

 During the validation phase, Flink recognizes the `'connector' = 'mqtt-v3'` property.

-3. This triggers the lookup for a `DynamicTableSourceFactory` with the identifier `"mqtt"`.
+3. This triggers the lookup for a `DynamicTableSourceFactory` with the identifier `"mqtt-v3"`.
 This is where your `MqttTableSourceFactory` comes into play.

 4. Flink calls methods within `MqttTableSourceFactory` (like `requiredOptions()` and `optionalOptions()`) to validate the provided table properties against what your connector expects.
 If there are missing or invalid options, `ValidationExceptions` would be thrown here (as we saw and corrected earlier).